 |Copyright © Nucleus Medical Media, Inc.|

-Cholangiocarcinoma is more common in people 65 years and older.
-Other factors that may increase your chances of cholangiocarcinoma:
+Bile duct cancer is more common in people 65 years and older.
+Other things that may raise the risk are:

 - Excess weight or obesity

-In the early stages of the cancer, there may not be any symptoms.
-As the cancer grows, symptoms may include:
+In the early stages there may be no symptoms.
+As the cancer grows, symptoms may be:

 - Yellowing of the skin and whites of the eyes— jaundice